Shao Kang: Restoration

 He managed to find safety in a northern tribe.
-The tribal leader had some past ties to the Xia royal family, and resented the rule of Han Zhuo and his tyrannical ways.
+The tribal leader had some past ties to the Xia royal family and resented the rule of Han Zhuo and his tyrannical ways.
 He saw potential in the young exiled prince of Xia, so he decided to grant Shao Kang his daughter's hand in marriage, and 100 sq. "li" (about 25 sq. miles) of rich farm land as his own fief.
 This gave Shao Kang a base of operation, from which he could learn the art of state management and build his own population center to prepare.

 In the first three dynasties of China, most of China was sparsely populated wilderness.
 It was often the case that secondary heirs of noble and royal families were given land grants over vast, empty regions, where they were expected to build their own population centers, attract migrant populations to settle in their regions, and thus build their own fortunes.
-Eldest sons were expected to inherit the primary estate of their fathers, and continue to build the existing population centers.
-Younger sons, secondary heirs, were given the opportunity to prove their worth by the land grants.
+Eldest sons were expected to inherit the primary estate of their fathers and continue to build the existing population centers.
+Younger sons and secondary heirs were given the opportunity to prove their worth by the land grants.
 Successful leaders could build their own city states and eventually their own Kingdoms.

 Coincidentally, to the good fortune of Shao Kang in his marriage and his land grant, a former minister of Xia had hidden away a vast sum of treasure and had been buying arms and building an army in secret preparation for revenge on Han Zhuo.
-This minister, upon hearing that the heir of Xia had survived, rejoiced and immediately joined his forces with Shao Kang, thus renewing his loyalty to Xia.
+This minister, upon hearing that the heir of Xia had survived, rejoiced and immediately joined forces with Shao Kang, thus renewing his loyalty to Xia.
 With his base secure and his army building and training, Shao Kang continued to build his estate under the old banner of Xia, preaching and reminding people of the benevolence of old Xia rule.

-Han Zhuo, in the meantime, grew increasingly tyrannical and imposed heavy taxes upon the people of Xia.
+In the meantime, Han Zhuo grew increasingly tyrannical and imposed heavy taxes upon the people of Xia.
 Many people fled from his rule.
 When Shao Kang's new Xia Kingdom grew in size and fortune, so spread the word of Shao Kang's benevolence.
-People began to compare Shao Kang to the 1st benevolent Emperors of Xia.
+People began to compare Shao Kang to the 1st benevolent emperors of Xia.
 Many fled to settle in Shao Kang's estate.